 In another instance, Oliveiro tries to insult his adult niece, Floriana, who’s just asked him whether the rumor that he slept with his mother is true.
 “Is it true about you being a two-bit whore?” he says.
 Floriana coolly replies that that would be “two bits well spent.”
 We’ve barely spent much time with the young lady by then, but she’s already proven herself endearing.

 The film also has some moments of macabre visual panache.
-A particular shot of a victim being dragged downstairs was especially striking to me.
-And when the killings slow down for a stretch, we get an out-of-nowhere gross-up close-up of sheep-eyeballs-in-cream, a delicacy that only a cat named Satan could love.
+A shot of a victim being dragged downstairs was especially striking to me.
+And when the killings slow down for a stretch, we get an out-of-nowhere gross-up close-up of sheep eyeballs in cream, a delicacy that only a cat named Satan could love.

-Oh shit, I forgot to mention that Oliveiro owns a cat named Satan.
+Oh shit, had I not already mentioned that Oliveiro owns a cat named Satan?
 It was his mother’s (who he definitely slept with) and its favorite snack is sheep eyeballs in cream.
 This is worth emphasizing because despite such grotesqueness, Your Vice… still never manages to be as outlandishly memorable as many of its contemporaries.
-Maybe it’s because the stakes feel lower than they should, on account of the murders somehow feeling like a subplot through most of the movie, considering the first few victims might’ve had ten total minutes of screen time between them.
+Maybe it’s because the stakes feel lower than they should on account of the murders somehow feeling like a subplot through most of the movie, considering the first few victims might’ve had ten total minutes of screen time between them.
 The movie does an admirable job of kicking things into a higher gear during the third act, but those efforts bear the faint odor of desperation by the end, when Your Vice… closes with its barely-earned homage to Edgar Allan Poe.